O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 }
 ```

 Note that it is required to specify a network in order to access most read methods.
-The list of available networks can be found using the **getNetworks** command in the dAPI.
+The list of available networks can be found using the **getNetworks** command as described above.

 It's as simple as that, if the user has already authenticated your decentralized application, then read only methods can be called at will.
 It's important to note that if your application relies heavily on read only methods, then it might be a good idea to offload some of that infrastructure on your own application.

-This should generally improve latency, however if you're just getting started or only need to make use of a few read methods, then the provided dAPI methods are a quick way to access the blockchain without building up your own infrastructure.
+This should generally improve latency, however if you're just getting started or only need to make use of a few read methods, then the provided SmartEco methods are a quick way to access the blockchain without building up your own infrastructure.

 In this next section we will be examining how to use write methods.
 Write methods will allow you to alter the state of the blockchain on behalf of the user.

-## Using the Write Methods (Requesting a user transaction)
+## Using the Write Methods

 Write methods are those that allow you to alter the state of the blockchain on behalf of the user, there are two types of write methods.
 Sending a transaction and invoking a smart contract.
 Let's first look at the flow diagram for sending

+### Requesting a User Transaction

 ![Send Flow](send_flow.png "Send Flow")